Coordinated Vulnerability Disclosure

 Have you found a vulnerability?
 Let us know as soon as possible!

 At Hacksclusive, the security of our systems is a top priority.
 No matter how much effort we put into our security, there might be vulnerabilities present.
-If you discover a vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
+If you discover a vulnerability, we would like to know about it to address it as quickly as possible.
 We would like to ask you to help us protect our clients and our systems.

 Please do the following: